 Garlic or Onion

-Many people like to simmer the guanciale with a clove of garlic or a little onion.
-I don’t know…carbonara tastes a lot of onion and garlic…another recipe for another time.
+Many people like to cook guanciale slowly with a clove of garlic or a bit of onion.
+Personally, I’m not sure… it gives Carbonara too much of a garlic and onion flavor.
+That’s a different recipe for another time!

 Parsley